2008–09 Liga Nacional de Guatemala

-The 2008–09 Liga Nacional de Guatemala was the 10th season in which the Apertura and Clausura format was used.
+The 2008–09 Liga Nacional de Guatemala was the 56th professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2008 Apertura and the 2009 Clausura—each in an identical format and each contested by the same 12 teams.

-The season was divided into two tournaments; the Apertura, which is played from August to December, and the Clausura, which is played from January to May.
 The first six clubs in the standings at the end of each competition participate in the playoffs (a two-leg knock-out phase) to determine the champion; the first and second place teams qualify directly to the semi-finals, while the other two have to play in the quarter-finals.
 The winners of the Apertura and Clausura tournaments participate in the 2009–10 CONCACAF Champions League.